Durham mom thought she found dream rental home on Zillow. She was scammed out of hundreds

 In 2016, Troubleshooter Diane Wilson showed how easy it is to get access to a home.

-Sites like Rently only charge 99 cents for perspective buyers and renters to access up to 20 listed homes.
+Sites like Rently only charge 99 cents for prospective buyers and renters to access up to 20 listed homes.

 That leaves the door open for scammers to trick you out of your money.